• About Me

 country music hall of fame pinterest image

-On my recent trip to Nashville, I made exploring country music a big part of my trip by visiting the Country Music Hall of Fame.
+On a recent trip to Nashville, I made exploring country music a big part of my trip by visiting the Country Music Hall of Fame.
 This iconic institution of Nashville’s music scene is overflowing with the rich history of this musical genre, and it’s a must-see for anyone who visits Nashville.

 I visited the old Hall of Fame in a much smaller building as a teen, so that’s been awhile.